mal-lang/mal-simulator/README.md

 1. The node is set as an entrypoint for the attacker.
 2. The node is traversable for an attacker and the attacker decides to compromise it.

-If TTCs are enabled, the compromise might take several attempts.
+If TTCs are enabled, the compromise might require several attempts.

 ### Traversability

 [Implementation](https://github.com/mal-lang/mal-simulator/blob/0144efd78d78b606ab25c74a73675e00dafd4887/malsim/mal_simulator.py#L417)

-Traversability is a per attacker node-property.
+Traversability is a per-attacker node property.
 Based on an attackers previously compromised nodes, an additional node is traversable iff:
 1. The node is viable
 2. If node is type OR, at least one of its parents must be reached
 3. If node is type AND, all of its necessary parents must be reached